fanfury-sports/furyhub/docs/endpoints/sdk.md

 ## Design Goals and Concepts

-The SDK mainly implements the encapsulation of the functions of IRIShub modules, including: auth, bank, gov, htlc, keys, nft, oracle, random, record, service, staking, token.
+The SDK mainly implements the encapsulation of the functions of FURYhub modules, including: auth, bank, gov, htlc, keys, nft, oracle, random, record, service, staking, token.
 So that users can quickly realize the development of the following functions:

 - Generating, Signing and Broadcasting Transactions
 - Private Key Management